 • Family visit visa to China (Q1-type)

 Please note, we work on a pre-booked appointment basis only to ensure efficient and professional assistance to each of our clients.
-Please, email us for an appointment.
+Please, scroll down to book an appointment.

-• Copy of a Residence permit for EP, PR, DP and S-Pass holders or Re-entry Permit for PR holders or NRIC for Singaporeans.
+• Residence / re-entry permit / NRIC.
+Copy of a Residence permit for EP, PR, DP and S-Pass holders or Re-entry Permit for PR holders or NRIC for Singaporeans.
 For a new employment pass with a QR code instead of an expiry date, you must provide a printout of the validity and expiry status which can be obtained with a free SGWorkPass app (available on App Store and Google Play).

-• 1 recent passport-size (48mm x 33mm) photograph in a digital format (for completing the online form) and on paper (for affixing to the printed out form):
+• Photograph.
+1 recent passport-size (48mm x 33mm) photograph in a digital format (for completing the online form) and 1 hard copy (for affixing to the printed-out form).
+The photo must meet the following criteria:

 • The applicant is required to present the frontal view to the camera with the entire head and face visible.